jan-cieslik/cancer_informatics/docs/learning_R/joining_data.md

 ```

 As you can see, the output gives two *name* columns, `name.x` and `name.y`.
-In some cases you might not want to merge these columns as I did in the previous chapter, e.g. if they contain different patient names.
+In some cases you might not want to merge these columns as seen in the previous chapter, e.g. if they contain different patient names.

 In this case, you could easily customize your join for a more readable name by renaming the column names with a `suffix`: